Essential Tips for Effective Loan Comparison

 Loan Types and Features

-Here’s a breakdown of common loan types and their key features:
+Here’s a summary of common loan types and their key characteristics:

 • Personal Loan: Unsecured, used for personal expenses.
 Flexible in use, often with higher interest rates.